Pillars of Hope & Strength

 Partners & Funding

-This project was made possible, in part, through the generous funding of Indigenous Services Canada.
+The Pillar project was made possible, in part, through the generous funding of the following donors:

 Donate now

-Support the creation of the pillars and the lasting difference they will make.
-Click the donate button and select “Pillars of Hope & Strength” from the dropdown.
+To aupport the creation of the Pillars and the lasting impact they will make, click the donate button and select “Pillars of Hope & Strength” from the dropdown.

 Media